Carex fascicularis

 Carex fascicularis, commonly known as tassel sedge, is a species of sedge of the family Cyperaceae that is native to Australia, New Zealand and New Guinea.

 Description

 The monoecious and rhizomatous perennial grass-like sedge has a tufted habit and typically grows to a height of 0.6 to 1.5 m. and a width of 0.5 to 0.75 m.
-The leaves are bright green with a length up up to 1 m with a width of 6 to 11 mm and are swollen at the inner partitions and has yellow-brown coloured sheaths.
+The leaves are bright green with a length up to 1 m with a width of 6 to 11 mm and are swollen at the inner partitions and has yellow-brown coloured sheaths.
 The sedge is densely tufted and is able to spread using short underground stems.
 It has erect flowering stems that have a triangular cross-section are rough toward the top and have a height of about 1 m.
 It blooms between Spring to early Summer from September to November in Western Australia producing green flowers.
 In Victoria it flowers from November to April.